Is homemade weed killer safe for dogs

 Another concern arises with citric acid and essential oils, often included for their efficacy.
 While they might be effective in controlling unwanted plants, they can be harmful if licked or inhaled.
 Essential oils, particularly, can cause respiratory issues in sensitive pets.
 Even small amounts can lead to toxicity, so keep an eye on your dog’s behaviour if they come into contact with treated areas.

-See also Can you turn dog poop into fertilizer
+See also Can dogs poop out socks

 When using any natural concoction, consider the concentration of the ingredients.
 High concentrations can increase the risk of adverse reactions.
 It’s wise to test any mixture on a small area first and observe for any changes in your pet’s behaviour or health.
 Always ensure that your dog stays away from freshly treated areas until everything is dry and safe.